rocket-pool/docs.rocketpool.net/docs/en/node-staking/skimming.md

 ## Automatic Distribution

-By default, the Smartnode is configured to automatically distribute any of your minipools when their individual balances reach **1 ETH**.
+By default, the Smart Node is configured to automatically distribute any of your minipools when their individual balances reach **1 ETH**.
 This threshold can be configured in the TUI by following the steps below.

 Run: